 - Paint Color: PPG Delicate White PPG1001-1

-- Furniture: vintage-style open hutch with scalloped lace trim shelves
+- Furniture: vintage-style open hutch with scalloped lace-edge shelving

-- Lighting: soft natural window light with sheer linen curtains
+- Lighting: soft natural window light with sheer linen curtain diffusion

-- Materials: distressed white wood, cotton lace edging, terracotta, transferware porcelain
+- Materials: distressed painted wood, cotton lace trim, terracotta, transferware porcelain, trailing ivy

 17. Golden Hour Glow Rooms